 Topic Covered: Career and Income, Credit and Debt, Spending, Investing, Financial Planning, Risk and Protection

-Player can choose what they would want to be.
-The starter kits for what they want to be can be selected and player can customizable:
+Players can choose what they would want to be.
+The starter kits for what they want to be can be selected and players can customizable:

 - Hair with style and color